 Underwriting, acquisition and insurance expenses for the Run-off Lines segment consists primarily of administrative expenses.
+Underwriting expense for the year ended December 31, 2016 was favorably impacted by reduced policyholder dividends and outside services fees.
 Underwriting expense for the year ended December 31, 2015 was favorably impacted by a \$2.3 million reduction in the premiums and insolvency assessment accruals.
 Underwriting expense for the year ended December 31, 2014 was favorably impacted by a \$1.1 million recovery of a policyholder dividend in the run-off risk management lines, offset by \$1.8 million in higher fee and bad debt expenses.
-Underwriting expense for the year ended December 31, 2013 was reduced by \$2.3 million received due to the settlement of a disputed assessment.